nauam/Courses/docs/manual/workflow-steps/builtin.md

 #### Collecting values for all target nodes

 Use the global variable workflow step to collect data across all target nodes into a delimited list.
-QW Control executes the steps before the global variable step, collecting values into the variable and then executes any remaining steps.
+Rundeck executes the steps before the global variable step, collecting values into the variable and then executes any remaining steps.
 The data variable is available to all subsequent steps in the job.

 Note that you can also collect a value from a single node that is available in steps on the other targeted nodes.
 ![Global Variable Image 2](~@assets/img/global-variable-image2.png)